NOW IN STORES

 If, by chance, you are a young scientist in the making and a fan of The Highly Scientific Notebooks of Phineas L. MacGuire (Thanks, Cheerios!), hurry to GoPhineas.com: The Science Site for Kids.
 That’s where you’ll find science news just for kids, as well as experiments, projects, book reviews and lots of other cool stuff.
 The universe is out there just waiting to be explored, after all, so why not get going?

-To stay up to date on the latest information about Frances and her books, be sure to sign up for her Newsletter using the form on the right of this page.
+To stay up to date on the latest information about Frances and her books, be sure to sign up for her Newsletter using the form on the right side of this page.
 Your email will be kept entirely private and we’ll send no more than one email per month.
-To contact Frances about a school visit or similar event, please visit the Contact page.